theredditbandit/awesome-cybersec/README.md

 - Adding more Tools, and other Resources.
 - Just adding a star the Github project :)

- :point\_right: If you have some new idea about this Repository, issue, feedback or found some valuable tool feel free to open an issue or just DM me on discord @thelastmethbender#4823
+If you have some new idea about this Repository, issue, feedback or found some valuable tool feel free to open an issue or just DM me on discord @thelastmethbender#4823